 The original film stars Sinatra as Danny Ocean, who puts together a team, comprising of his old World War II buddies to pull off the ultimate Las Vegas heist.
 Like the remake we’ve all seen, the premise is the eleven friends plan to rob five Las Vegas casinos in one night.

 Gushing with smooth-talking, tuxedo-wearing, and cigarette-smoking characters, the first version is more focused on a group of fast-talking friends and their in-jokes.

 Steven Soderbergh’s remake is adjusted for a modern audience and includes a high-tech heist film.
 The pacing is a lot faster and the dialogue is snappier as we spend the first half of the film gathering a crew.

-While both movies are fun, we think the remake is far more entertaining and much faster paced.
-Therefore, this film seems fitting to kick of our list of the best remakes of films!
+While both movies are fun, we think the remake is far more entertaining and much faster-paced.
+Therefore, this film seems fitting to kick off our list of the best remakes of films!

 Dredd includes masterfully choreographed action sequences as our unflinching hero, played by Karl Urban, takes on Lena Headey, the leader of a ruthless gang.

 Urban plays judge, jury and executioner in Peach Trees, while he takes a rookie along for the ultimate test.